-It’s important to know about lead hazards to protect students and staff from exposure.
-Implementing lead safety into school renovation plans is an important step to lower the overall risk of being exposed to lead.
+It is important to know about lead hazards to protect students and staff from coming in contact with it.
+Implementing lead safety into school renovation plans is an important step to lower the overall risk.
 Assume lead-based paint is in schools built before 1978.
-Risk of lead poisoning can be reduced when schools are maintained in a way that lowers or eliminates exposure to lead-contaminated soil, lead dust and chipping or peeling lead-based paint.
+The risk of lead poisoning can be reduced when schools are maintained in a way that lowers or eliminates sources of lead — such as lead-contaminated soil, lead dust, and chipping or peeling lead-based paint.

 Lead poisoning can be prevented.
 Learn more about lead hazards and how to prevent lead poisoning

 School Renovation Projects